Yahoo has a new logo. Again!

 Still, when I hop on the phone with Michael Bierut, the Pentagram partner who led the rebranding, I have to confess that I still have a soft spot for Yahoo’s original logo—the quirky, red serifed word mark that got a purple facelift in 2009.

 “We were very conscious of the ’90s logo when we did this.
-A lot [of the project] was experimenting with different ways of going back to the future… That’s something I don’t hesitate to do when I think the opportunity, and raw material is there,” says Bierut.
+A lot [of the project] was experimenting with different ways of going back to the future . . .
+That’s something I don’t hesitate to do when I think the opportunity, and raw material, is there,” says Bierut.
 But after experimenting with resurrecting the old logo, Pentagram didn’t see a strong argument for resurrecting that ’90s-era gem.
 “All our attempts to go back and try to revise the original felt forced and artificial,” he says.
 “We’d either go back and reinstate it as exactly as it was originally drawn, or do something new.”

 As Bierut explains, the original logo was right for its time.
 But it’s not suited for a time like the present, when the novelty of the internet had worn out and most people see freely flowing information as a utility, rather than a novelty.